gurretl/blog/002_devops_days_zurich_2023_feedback_1/devops_days_zurich_2023_feedback.md

 ## Day 1

 [DevOpsDays Zurich](https://devopsdays.org/events/2023-zurich/welcome/) is a much-anticipated annual conference that brings together professionals from the DevOps community to share ideas, learn from one another, and explore the latest trends in technology.
-As an avid attendee of last year's event, we were thrilled to participate in this year's conference, which spanned two days of inspiring talks, informative workshops, and engaging discussions.
+As an avid attendee of last year's event, I was thrilled to participate in this year's conference, which spanned two days of inspiring talks, informative workshops, and engaging discussions.

-In this **blog post**, we will be sharing my experience and insights from the conference.
-It will cover a day of the event, summarizing the talks we attended, highlighting key takeaways, and offering my perspective on the topics covered.
-Whether you were unable to attend **DevOpsDays Zurich 2023** or simply want to revisit some of the highlights, we hope you'll find these posts informative and engaging.
+In this **blog post**, I will be sharing my experience and insights from the conference.
+It will cover the event, summarizing the talks I attended, highlighting key takeaways, and offering my perspective on the topics covered.
+Whether you were unable to attend **DevOpsDays Zurich 2023** or simply want to revisit some of the highlights, I hope you'll find these posts informative and engaging.

 So without further ado, `let's dive in`!